Derived Azumaya algebras and twisted $K$-theory: Stacks of presentable -categories e tale -theory

 \subsection{\'{E}tale sheafified $K$-theory}

 Fix $X$ a quasi-compact, quasi-separated scheme over $Spec(\C)$.
-Let $\text{Sm}_{X}$ denote the (nerve of) the category of smooth schemes of finite type over $X$.
-We may equip this category with the \'{e}tale topology (for a reminder on \'{e}tale topology the interested reader should consult \cite{milne2016}).
-Our definition of relative topological $K$-theory will factor through the $\infty$-category of \'{e}tale sheaves of spectra on this category which we now describe. \begin{defn} Let $\text{Pre}(\text{Sm}/X) := \text{Fun}_{\infty}( \text{Sm}_{/X}^{op}, \mathcal{S}) $ denote the $\infty$-topos of presheaves of spaces on $X$.
-We define $Shv^{\acute{e}t}(X) \subset \text{Pre}(\text{Sm}_{/X}) $ to be the full subcategory of hypersheaves with respect to the \'{e}tale topology. \end{defn}
+Let $\text{Sm}_{X}$ denote the (nerve of) the category of schemes smooth and finite type over $X$, equipped with the \'{e}tale topology.
+We remind the reader that the classical \'{e}tale topology, which we now refer to agrees with the \'{e}tale topology used in derived algebraic geometry (which we use in Section \ref{tikka}) in the sense that for any $E_{\infty}$ ring $A$, the category Calg$^{\acute{e}t}_{/A}$ spanned by \'{e}tale morphisms is equivalent to the nerve of the (ordinary) category of $\pi_{0}A$-algebras.
+This is \cite[Theorem 7.5.0.6] {lurie2016} Our definition of relative topological $K$-theory will factor through the $\infty$-category of \'{e}tale sheaves of spectra on this category which we now describe. \begin{defn} Let $\text{Pre}(\Sm_{X}) := \text{Fun}( \text{Sm}_{X}^{op}, \mathcal{S}) $ denote the $\infty$-topos of presheaves of spaces on $X$.
+We define $Shv^{\acute{e}t}(X) \subset \text{Pre}(\text{Sm}_{X}) $ to be the full subcategory of hypersheaves with respect to the \'{e}tale topology. \end{defn}

 \begin{defn} Using the notions from section \ref{sheaf} we may now define $Shv^{\acute{e}t}_{Sp}(X)$, the stable $\infty$-category of \'{e}tale hypersheaves of spectra on $\text{Sm}_{/X}$ to be

 \end{defn}